EgorZakharov97/EgorZakharov.github.io/README.md

 | top-right  |    On top-right    | Below header |
 | top-middle |  On the top-middle | Below header |

-If you have multiple job titles at the same company, use the following fromat:
+If you have multiple job titles at the same company, use the following format:

 ``` yml
 - layout: left (options: left, right, top, top-right, top-middle)